 Barry’s first writing credits were four sketches for ‘The Jimmy Logan Show’.
 He went on to become head writer (with the odd stage role now and again) for Danny La Rue’s London nightclub; working with a young Ronnie Corbett.
-There he was spotted by David Frost.
+There he and Ronnie were spotted by TV Executive David Frost.
 This led to a writing role on the variety special ‘A Degree of Frost’, which in turn led to him joining the writing team on ‘The Frost Report’ (1966–67).
 The team also included: John Cleese, Graham Chapman and Marty Feldman.
 Frost used Barry Cryer on a number of subsequent shows, which established himself as a star comedy writer in the 1970’s.

 Barry Cryer says he prefers to write with a partner, and in the 1970’s he teamed up with John Junkin.
 The pair wrote some of The Morecambe and Wise Show in its heyday (1972 and 1976 Christmas shows); when regular writer Eddie Braben was unavailable.
 The pair became the regular writers, when the famous comedy duo (M&W) moved on to Thames ITV in 1978.

 Not Just Writing